Fenestraria

-Fenestraria (known as babies' toes or window plant) is a (possibly monotypic) genus of succulent plants in the family Aizoaceae, native to the Namaqualand in Namibia.
+Fenestraria (known as babies' toes) is a (possibly monotypic) genus of succulent plants in the family Aizoaceae, native to the Namaqualand in Namibia and the Cape Provinces of South Africa.

 Description

 The only species currently recognised in this genus is Fenestraria rhopalophylla.

 Each leaf has an epidermal window, a transparent window-like area, at its rounded tip, it is for these window-like structures that the genus is named (Latin: fenestra).

 Fenestraria rhopalophylla appears very similar to Frithia pulchra, though the leaves are a slightly different shape and F. rhopalophylla has yellow flowers, compared to the pink flowers of F. pulchra.

 Distribution and habitat

 In the wild, the plant commonly grows under sand, except for the transparent tips, which allow light into the leaves for photosynthesis.

 The plant produces optical fibers made from crystalline oxalic acid which transmit light to subterranean photosynthetic sites.

 Fenestraria rhopalophylla is native to Namaqualand in southern Africa and to Namibia.
 The plants generally grow in sandy or calciferous soils under low < 100 mm rainfall, that occurs in the winter.